olivercliff/pynats/README.md

 # Installation

-Requires Octave if using the integrated information measures.
+Requires Octave if using the integrated information statistics.

 ## Getting started